Kaijou88/internetshop/README.md

 [Author](#author)

 # <a name="purpose"></a>Project's purpose
-The internet shop is a simple version of a real one.
+The online shop is a simple version of a real one.
-This internet shop has the following functionality:
+This online shop has the following functionality:
 - Registration of new user with USER role only, login and logout;
 - User with ADMIN role can add new products and delete them;
 - User with USER role can add products from list of products into the bucket and place an order;